fidele137/COURSE_5__NODE_JS_EXPRESS_MONGODB_MONGOOSE/README.md

 Basic authentifcation and token-based User authentication with the support of JSON web tokens (jwt) (passeport-local, passport-local-mongoose, OAuth2).
 Development of full-fledged REST API server with Express, Mongo and Mongoose.

 WEEK 4:
 Mongoose population, a way of cross-referencing documents and populating the documents from other documents.
 Secure communication using HTTPS.
-Introduction to Backend as a Service (BaaS) (Loopback & IBM Bluemix).
+Introduction to Backend as a Service (BaaS) (Loopback & IBM-Bluemix).